-In the books, only an attack on a (different) bridge is mentioned.
-However, in the 6th movie of the series moviegoers get to see how the Death Eaters destroy the Millennium Bridge, a pedestrian bridge crossing the River Thames in London.
-Luckily, in reality the Millennium Bridge is still very much intact, and provides a wonderful view of the River Thames, Tower Bridge and the nearby St Paul’s Cathedral.
+In the books, an attack on a (different) bridge is only mentioned.
+However, in the sixth film of the series, moviegoers get to see how the Death Eaters destroy the Millennium Bridge, a pedestrian bridge that crosses the River Thames in London.
+In reality, the Millennium Bridge is still very much intact and provides a wonderful view of the River Thames, Tower Bridge, and the nearby St Paul’s Cathedral.

 8. Surbiton Railway Station & Westminster Tube Station

-In the movie Harry Potter and the Half-Blood Prince, Harry reads about the attack on Millennium Bridge while sitting in a café inside a train station, which is also where he is picked up by Dumbledore.
+In the movie Harry Potter and the Half-Blood Prince, Harry reads about the attack on Millennium Bridge while sitting in a train station café, which is also where he meets Dumbledore.
 The café and platform are both inside the Surbiton Railway Station, southwest of London in the suburbs.
-If you find the station to be a little too far out of the way, the Westminster Tube Station is a great alternative.
-This London Underground station was featured in the 5th movie, as Harry and Mr. Weasley pass through it on their way to the Ministry.
-This station is right outside the Big Ben and Houses of Parliament, so it’s a nice place to visit if you want to check out some of the most famous landmarks in London.
+If you find the station is too far out of the way, the Westminster Tube Station is a great alternative.
+This London Underground station was featured in Harry Potter and the Order of the Phoenix as Harry and Mr. Weasley pass through it on their way to the Ministry of Magic.
+The station is right next to Big Ben and the Houses of Parliament, so it’s a nice place to visit if you want to check out some of the most famous landmarks in London.

-Tiny professor Flitwick teaches Charms at Hogwarts.
-The Charms classroom used in the movies is actually the Fourth Form Room at real-life boarding school Harrow.
+Tiny professor Flitwick teaches Charms at Hogwarts School of Witchcraft and Wizardry.
+The Charms classroom used in the movies is actually the Fourth Form Room at the real-life boarding school Harrow.
 The ancient school for boys dates back to the 16th century, and the building and grounds are absolutely gorgeous.
-During a tour of Harrow School you won’t only visit the Fourth Form Room, but also discover how top-notch boarding schools in Britain operate.
+During a tour of Harrow School you won’t only visit the Fourth Form Room, but you’ll also discover how top-notch boarding schools in Britain operate.
 You can easily travel to Harrow from King’s Cross Station.